EmilyPreble/EmilyPreble.github.io/README.md

 ![Bio.](GitHub Welcome Edit.jpg)
 Hi, I'm Emily, a sophomore at Lehigh University.
-An Oregon native, I shipped myself out to Pennsylvania to join the softball team and study journalism here.
-And I'm loving every minute of it.
-I spend most of my time with my team, but in my precious minutes alone, I'm usually paging through design inspirations with a steaming cup of coffee in hand.
+An Oregon native, I flew out to Pennsylvania to play the softball team and study journalism here.
+So far, I'm loving every minute of it.
+I spend most of my time with my team, but when I'm not playing catch with my favorite group of people, I'm usually paging through design inspirations with a steaming cup of coffee in hand.
+Feel free to [follow me on instagram](https://www.instagram.com/emilypreble/) to keep up with my newest adventures.

 ![The forest I get to call my backyard.](https://www.thetreecenter.com/wp-content/uploads/evergreen-tre-832x350.jpg)

-Here, you'll find some of my latest work from various classes and outside projects.
+Below, you'll find some of my latest work from various classes and outside projects.

 ### Infographics